palewire/first-news-app/docs/index.rst

     $ touch README.md

 Open up the README in your text editor and type something in it.
-Maybe something like
+Maybe something like:

 .. code-block:: markdown